Polymer/old-docs-site/1.0/docs/devguide/properties.md

 ### Observing sub-property changes {#observing-path-changes}

-To observe changes in an object sub-property:
+To observe changes in object sub-properties:

 *   Define an `observers` array.
 *   Add an item to the `observers` array.
-The item must be a method call that accepts a single argument.
-The argument is the path to the object sub-property.
-The method is the action that you wish to take when the object sub-property changes.
-The value of the sub-property is passed to the method.
+The item must be a method name followed by a comma-separated list of one or more paths.
+For example, `onNameChange(dog.name)` for one path, or `onNameChange(dog.name, cat.name)` for multiple paths.
+Each path is a sub-property that you want to observe.
-*   Define the method in your element registration.
+*   Define the method in your element prototype.
+When the method is called, the argument to the method is the new value of the sub-property.

 In order for Polymer to properly detect the sub-property change, the sub-property must be updated in one of the following two ways: